by Andrew Tropin, Ramin Honary

 execution.

-Suite thunks are the primary building block for composable, reusable test suites.
+Suite loaders are the primary building block for composable, reusable test suites.
 Because they are first-class procedures, they can be stored in variables, passed as arguments, and invoked inside other suites to include their tests:

 (define my-unit-tests

-(suite-thunk "unit tests"
+(suite-loader "unit tests"

-(test "one" (is #t))
+(test ("one" _) (is #t))

-(test "two" (is (= 2 (+ 1 1))))))
+(test ("two" _) (is (= 2 (+ 1 1))))))

 (define my-integration-tests

-(suite-thunk "integration tests"
+(suite-loader "integration tests"

-(test "round-trip" (is (equal? x (decode (encode x)))))))
+(is (equal? x (decode (encode x)))))))

 ;; Compose into a top-level public suite

-(define-public all-tests
+(define all-tests

-(suite-thunk "all tests"
+(suite-loader "all tests"

 (my-unit-tests)